-4. Go to the following URL to reach the API Gateway (port 10010) and see the paths that are routed by the API Gateway:
+4. Go to the following URL to reach the API Gateway (port 10010) and see the paths that are routed by the API Gateway.
+If the authentication is required and the default configuration provider on local instance is used the username is user and password user: